 Itemprop – describes each property of the specific item, example ‘name’.
 Each information type has properties that can be used to describe items in detail.

-Initially, Google started recognising Microdata only but now has started evaluating JSON-LD as well.
+Initially, Google started recognising Microdata only but now JSON-LD is preferred over all other schema.

 Envigo has successfully implemented different types of schema for our clients.
 Some of the schemas used by Envigo for our clients include LocalBusiness, Vehicle/car schema, Blog schema, Breadcrumbs schema, Rating and Review schema, Brand schema and Search schema.